 I recently heard that phrase from a colleague.
-Turns out it's the name of a self-help book designed to guide individuals through a personal crisis, but it's also the perfect way for organisations to think about COVID-19.
-Simply put, there has never been a better time to think about changing your board or organisational culture.
+Turns out it's the name of a self-help book designed to guide individuals through a personal crisis, but it's also the perfect way for organisations to think about Covid-19.

+There has never been a better time to think about changing your team or organisational culture.